linuxserver/docker-domoticz/README.md

 ## Versions

++ **16.01.19:** Rebase to Alpine 3.8, add pipeline logic and multi arch, modify tagging to stable and latest.
 + **02.07.18:** Add openssh package.
 + **01.07.18:** Fix backup/restore in webgui.
 + **03.04.18:** Add dependencies for BroadlinkRM2 plugin.